 Do Plums Need to Be Refrigerated?

 No, but storing ripe plums in the fridge is highly recommended.
-Plums left on the counter at room temperature keep for only 2 to 3 days.
-On the contrary, plums that sit in the fridge last up to a week.
+Ripe plums left on the counter at room temperature keep for only 2 to 3 days, while refrigerated plums last up to a week.
+That’s a twofold increase in storage time, and that’s why refrigeration is the recommended storage method.

 Plums Shelf Life and Spoilage Summary